Oklahoma repealed its franchise tax through legislative action in 2023, marking a significant shift in the state's business taxation approach.

 Oklahoma businesses may be responsible for additional taxes.

 The Quality Jobs Program offers quarterly cash rebates to companies creating new jobs.
-The state also provides an Investment/New Jobs Tax Credit for businesses making capital investments or creating jobs in manufacturing, processing, or aircraft maintenance.
+The state also provides an Investment/New Jobs Tax Credit for businesses that make capital investments or create jobs in manufacturing, processing, or aircraft maintenance.